Skip to content

 Args:

-If a str is provided, it is assumed to be the name of the column.
+If a Column is provided, it is assumed to be a column.

 If an int is provided, it is assumed to be an integer literal.